Little Vumbura: Our full report

 - Money

 - No exchange facilities are offered.
-There are small safes in all the chalets, as well as a larger one in the office if required.
+There is a small safe in each chalet, and a larger one in the office.

 - Accepted payment on location